HaploidJS/haploidjs.github.io/docs/advanced/cdn-escape.md

 });
 ```

 The sub-application must also be aware of the \_\_cdn_prefix.
-If the sandbox is not enabled, it can directly read the CDN prefix:
+If the sandbox is not enabled, you can directly read the CDN prefix:

 ```js
 // set-public-path.js
 __webpack_public_path__ = window.__cdn_prefix + "/static/";
 ```

-If the sandbox is enabled, you can let the \_\_cdn_prefix escape, or use it to declare an environment variable:
+If the sandbox is enabled, you can let the \_\_cdn_prefix escaped, or use it to declare an environment variable:

 ```ts{6,8}
 container.registerApp({